Joseph Werth: Biography

 He pursued pastoral work at Aktyubinsk, Kazakhstan from 1984 till 1988.
-He was reportedly so successful in his ministry at Aktyubinsk that the local communist officials expelled him from the city in 1988.

 In 1988 he moved to Marx in Russia's Saratov oblast, where two of his own sisters (both Sisters of the Blessed Sacrament) had organized about thirty Catholic congregations among the thousands of ethnic Germans who, following the death of Stalin, had returned to the area of the former Volga German Republic.
 He served there until 1991.

-In December 2004, the Congregation for the Eastern Churches appointed him as Ordinary for Catholics of the Byzantine rite in the Russian Federation- that is, for Catholics who use the same liturgical rite as the Russian Orthodox Church, as well as for immigrants from Ukraine, practicing the rite of the Ukrainian Greek Catholic Church.
+In December 2004, the Congregation for the Eastern Churches appointed him as Ordinary for Catholics of the Byzantine rite in the Russian Federation—that is, for Catholics who use the same liturgical rite as the Russian Orthodox Church (Russian Greek Catholic Church), as well as for immigrants from Ukraine, practicing the rite of the Ukrainian Greek Catholic Church.

 Bishop Werth is fluent in Russian, German, and Lithuanian.